 The law is being challenged in court, but unless a stay is granted by the courts, it will go into effect on June 1, 2014,

-In addition, SURS Outreach Department will be hosting on-campus presentations and webinars, as well as working with SUAA on annuitant seminars.
+In addition, SURS Outreach Department is hosting on-campus presentations and webinars, as well as working with SUAA on annuitant seminars.
 To sign up for the Pension Reform webinars click on the link below.
 To find out if SURS is making an on-campus presentation at your school, contact your HR Department.

 Click on the following for more detailed information: